Strivin0311/ai-learning/tasks/nlp/translate.md

 # Machine Translation
-*Here's some resources about Machine Translation*
+*Here're some resources about Machine Translation*

 ## TextBooks